 So when I said I really needed a break, she planned for the cost of a trip, and the cost of paying our team of contractors to take over for me while I was away.

 An optional, but equally costly alternative here is to plan to shut down completely.
 Plan to absorb a week without pay.
-Plan to answer your retainer clients’ question on how a week shut down impacts their contracts.
+Plan to answer your retainer clients’ questions on how a week shut down impacts their contracts.
 Plan, plan, plan.
 There’s no HR department to cover for us, so we must plan for breaks.

 Entrust Your Team